jagill/nerd-smalltalk/src/html/timelineOfLife.md

 wicked cool.
 Google for Cambrian images, you won't be disappointed.

-The _Ordovician Period_ (500-450 MYA) saw the first primitive fish evolve, and land was first colonized by athropods.
+The _Ordovician Period_ (500-450 MYA) saw the first primitive fish evolve, and land was first colonized by arthropods.
 The sea was filled with invertebrates, including many that would be familiar to us today.
 Unfortunately, at the very end of the Ordovician was the first global mass extinction, when 60% of marine invertebrates went extinct due to another rendition of Snowball Earth.